-While completing the detox and withdrawal is an excellent start to the recovery journey, it is only the beginning of reaching your goal of living a life free of Xanax, Valium, Klonopin, or Ativan.
-To break that grip you must learn new ways of coping with emotions and stressors that otherwise would have sent you reaching for the medication.
-This is accomplished through the multi-pronged addiction recovery program available in either an outpatient or residential setting.
+While completing the detox and withdrawal is an excellent start to the recovery journey, it is only the beginning of reaching your goal of living a life free of drugs, such as Xanax, Valium, Klonopin, or Ativan.
+To break that grip, you must learn new ways of coping with emotions and stressors that otherwise would have sent you reaching for the medication.
+This goal is accomplished through the multi-pronged addiction recovery program available in either an outpatient or residential setting.

 It is a good idea to begin researching different rehab options prior to the start of the at-home detox, allowing enough time to locate a program that is the right fit for your needs.
-With so many options available, it can take awhile to decide on the rehab, check insurance benefits, and plan for this important phase of recovery.
+With so many options available, it can take a while to decide on the rehab, check insurance benefits, and plan for this critical recovery phase.

 Both outpatient and residential rehabs aim to address and treat dysfunctional thought patterns and behavioral habits that have led to the benzo problem.
 A sustained recovery depends on learning new ways of framing your thoughts and healthy responses to triggers.
 This is why cognitive behavioral therapy will be the focus of the rehab experience.

 In addition to the CBT, you will participate in a variety of activities that support recovery goals.
-These include group therapy, addiction education, 12-step programming, psychosocial skill building, complementary activities like life skills, relaxation techniques, and nutrition and wellness counseling.
+These include group therapy, addiction education, 12-step programming, psychosocial skill-building, complementary activities, such as life skills, relaxation techniques, and nutrition and wellness counseling.

 Learn How to Relax Without Drugs